Skip to main content

 PHD Program

-We welcome your interest in the Gender and Women’s Studies (GWS) PhD program and graduate certificate program at the University of Kentucky!
+We welcome your interest in the Gender and Women’s Studies (GWS) Ph.D. program and graduate certificate program at the University of Kentucky!

-The GWS department is deeply committed to academic innovation and student-centered teaching in both women’s studies, in which lived experiences of women worldwide are honored and used to expand traditional disciplinary knowledges, and gender studies, which examines how we ascribe gendered meanings to everyday objects, experiences, and relationships across space and time.
-Our curriculum is shaped by an intellectually and culturally diverse faculty whose areas of expertise complement each other in ways that ensure that students gain a variety of knowledge and skills, including transnational perspectives, critical theory, affect theory, social justice frameworks, and interdisciplinary methodologies.
+Our curriculum is shaped by faculty whose broad areas of expertise complement each other in ways that ensure that students gain a variety of knowledge and skills, including transnational perspectives, critical theory, affect theory, social justice frameworks and interdisciplinary methodologies.
 Our faculty actively publish and teach in a broad range of topical areas, including gendered violence, social movements and activism, the law, reproductive justice, education, (dis)ability, masculinities, migration, body studies, popular culture, sexualities, queer theory, science, health, and prejudice and inequality.

 In the doctoral program, students work closely with GWS faculty to plan their coursework, engage in scholarship, and work toward their career goals.
 GWS graduate students are integral members of the department, and we are strongly committed to offering opportunities for interaction, intellectual exchange, networking, mentoring, and collaboration with a wide variety of scholars, venues, and professional associations.
-Many of our graduate students also participate in interdisciplinary programs and centers at the University of Kentucky, including the Office of LGBTQ Resources, Center for Equality and Social Justice, Office for Policy Studies on Violence Against Women, Appalachian Center, Violence Intervention and Prevention Center, Women Writers Conference, Black Women’s Conference, Center for the Enhancement of Learning and Teaching, and Social Theory Program.
-The department’s faculty and students are also highly visible at national conferences and professional associations including the National Women’s Studies Conference, American Studies Association, Appalachian Studies Association, Popular Culture Association, American Anthropology Association, Association for Asian Studies, American Men Studies, Latin American Studies, International Conference on Narrative, and the Berkshire Women’s History Conference.
+Many of our graduate students also participate in interdisciplinary programs and centers at the University of Kentucky, including the Office of LGBTQ Resources, Office for Policy Studies on Violence Against Women, Appalachian Center, Violence Intervention and Prevention Center, Women Writers Conference, Black Women’s Conference, Center for the Enhancement of Learning and Teaching, and Social Theory Program.
+The department’s faculty and students are also highly visible at national conferences and professional associations including the National Women’s Studies Conference, American Studies Association, Appalachian Studies Association, Popular Culture Association, American Anthropology Association, Association for Asian Studies, American Men Studies, Latin American Studies, Law and Society Association, International Conference on Narrative, and the Berkshire Women’s History Conference.

 Information on the GWS PhD program, the GWS certificate program, requirements for application and admission, funding and assistantships, and degree requirements are available on this website.
 If you have questions after reading these materials, please contact us at GWSGradStudies@uky.edu